-VI.
-Monitoring and Analysis

-- A. The use of manual physical restraint or seclusion shall be monitored at the classroom, school, and District levels. - B. The use of the behavior interventions, the appropriateness of use and the effectiveness of the interventions shall be analyzed.
+- VI.
+Notice, Monitoring, and Analysis - A. At the beginning of each school year, the district shall post its policies and procedures on positive behavior interventions and supports as adopted by the school district. - B. The use of physical restraint shall be monitored at the classroom, school, and School District levels. - C. The use of the behavior interventions, the appropriateness of use and the effectiveness of the interventions shall be analyzed.